 In every company its Management plays a crucial role in deciding the company’s future.
 Before Investing in a small-cap company it is better to scrutinize its management history and any possible lapses done by them in the past.
 As we see, a lot of small companies and even some bigger companies fall prey to poor corporate governance and inflation of financial statements.
 Also avoid those companies which are facing legal/regulatory battles.
 Small cap companies tend to get overwhelmed by such regulatory challenges and it is best to avoid such cases.

-Detailed profile, pros, and cons of stocks in the model Small-cap portfolio:
+Detailed profile, pros, and cons of Small Cap Stocks

 Bajaj Consumer Care

 Bajaj Consumer Care Ltd is a part of the Shishir Bajaj Group, one of India’s leading producers of hair oil.
 It is the third-largest producer of hair oils in the country and leader in the light hair oil (LHO) category with a volume market share of 7.2% and value market share of 10.3% as of Mar-22.

 The company’s flagship brand Bajaj Almond Drops Hair Oil (ADHO) is the leader in the LHO category, and it commands one of the highest per unit prices in the industry and accounts for 90% of total revenue.
 With the Nomarks acquisition in 2013, Bajaj forayed into the anti-marks category.
 On a company level, the brand has shown an impressive growth of 14% on an annual basis.